Recipes | Dinner Recipes

 This Chicken with Grapes, Thyme and Smoked Paprika is a simple one-pan, oven-roasted meal that highlights the sweetness of the grapes, the smokiness of the paprika and the savory-ness of the chicken and thyme.

-It comes together in less time than it takes for the oven to preheat and is easy enough for a weeknight but fancy enough for non-FODMAP guests.
+This low FODMAP recipe comes together in less time than it takes for the oven to preheat and is easy enough for a weeknight, but fancy enough for non-FODMAP guests.

 Roast Chicken and Grapes on a plate

 We made the one pictured with seedless red grapes.
 If you can find Muscat grapes, try them as well.
-And if you haven’t figured it out by now, we think smoked paprika should be in your herbs and spices pantry.
+They are untested, but could be tried post Challenge Phase.

 Let’s Make Chicken Thighs with Grapes!